microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 Execute closesthit or miss shading for the hit or miss encapsulated in a `HitObject`.
 The `HitObject` fully determines the system values accessible from the closesthit or miss shader.
-A NOP-HitObject, or a `HitObject` constructed from a `RayQuery` without setting a shader table index, will not invoke a shader and is effectively ignored.
+A NOP-HitObject or a `HitObject` constructed from a `RayQuery` without setting a shader table index will not invoke a shader and is effectively ignored.

 The `HitObject::Invoke` call counts towards the trace recursion depth.
 It must